BePasquet/benji-toolkit/libs/from-reducer/README.md

 Given a reducer function and an initial state creates a tuple which values will be:

+Given a reducer function and an initial state creates a tuple which values will be:

-1. A observable with the form of `Observable<S>` that will emit a value every time is notified that a new event happened with the result of the reduction between the current state and the value of an event, this result will become the current state.
+1. An observable with the form of `Observable<S>` that will emit a value resulting from the applying the reducer function to the current state and the event

 2. A function with the form of `(event: T) => void` to notify the previous observable that an event has occur.

-3. A function that given an array of functions with the form of `(events$: Observable<T>, state$?: Observable<S>) => Observable<T>` will merge the result of applying them to the event stream and the observable of state.
+3. A function that accepts arguments with the form of `(events$: Observable<T>, state$?: Observable<S>) => Observable<T>`
-    This will come helpful when we want to intercept events to perform a side effect.
+    that once applied will produce an observable that merges all functions to the events stream This will come helpful when we want to intercept events to perform a side effect.

-## IMPORTANT: USES RXJS VERSION 7
+## IMPORTANT: USES RXJS VERSION 7.2

 ## Installation